Major League Baseball on television in the 2010s: 2013

+This was the seventh and final year of the current TV contracts with ESPN, Fox Sports and TBS, before the new eight-year TV contracts begin in 2014.
+ESPN aired games on Sundays, most Mondays, and Wednesdays, in addition to a four-game Opening Day schedule.
+ESPN also aired the Home Run Derby during All-Star week.
+TBS carried Sunday afternoon games, along with two League Wild Card Games, League Division Series, and National League Championship Series.
+Fox aired games on Saturday afternoons and select Saturday nights, and also aired the All-Star Game, American League Championship Series, and World Series.
+MLB Network had a Thursday game of the week and several simulcasted games from local channels during the season.

 Fans of the Pittsburgh Pirates, which in 2013, had its first winning season as well as its postseason appearance since 1992, took TBS to task for not broadcasting the traditional pre-game player introductions, "The Star-Spangled Banner", or ceremonial first pitch during their coverage of the National League Wild Card playoff game against the Cincinnati Reds.

 Dick Stockton's performance on TBS has in particular, been subject to criticism.
 Stockton, for instance, during the 2013 NLDS (St. Louis vs. Pittsburgh) was cited as often misidentifying players, generally appearing confused at times, and never having hosting chemistry with his analyst Bob Brenly.
 Meanwhile, Joe Simpson, who was the only holdover from the Braves TBS Baseball days, has been accused of not really adding anything to the booth and often deferring to John Smoltz during their time together on the 2013 Boston–Tampa Bay series.

 Field reporter Erin Andrews' performance has been criticized since she joined Fox Sports' MLB coverage in 2012.
 For example, Andrews during trophy presentations, has been accused of showing an extreme lack of knowledge by reading off notes.
 More to the point, during the trophy presentation at the end of the 2013 American League Championship Series, Andrews misidentified former Anaheim Angels owner and honorary American League president Jackie Autry as her late husband Gene.
 Andrews was further criticized during the trophy presentations for the 2014 World Series due to her very generic questions that for the most part, lacked insight.

 During the bottom of the 9th in Game 4 of the 2013 World Series between the Boston Red Sox and St. Louis Cardinals, Fox's cameras missed Boston closer Koji Uehara picking off pinch runner Kolten Wong to end the game (it was the first postseason game in baseball history to end on a pickoff).